 Your comprehensive travel guide to Armenia - All in one place!

-Armenia is becoming an increasingly popular tourist attraction, with the small but charming nation boasting a rich history.
+Armenia is becoming an increasingly popular tourist attraction, with a small but charming nation boasting a rich history.
 Armenia, which was the first country to declare Christianity as its state religion, boasts some of Europe’s most stunning views, with the peak of Mount Ararat dominating the country’s skyline.
 The mountain is Armenian’s national symbol despite its peak lying just over the Turkish border and Ararat is considered holy by locals due to its mention in the Bible-it is where Noah’s Ark landed.
 Armenia is home to countless beautiful monasteries and they are often found in areas of truly outstanding natural beauty.
 Armenian’s capital, Yerevan, is one of the most rapidly developing cities in the whole of Europe as the nation continues to embrace tourism.

 Armenia is located in the Southwest Caucasus region, at the crossroads of Europe and Asia.
 It is a landlocked country bordered by Georgia to the north, Azerbaijan to the east, Iran to the south, and Turkey to the west.

 Armenia’s land area is 29,800 square kilometers, and the population is 3.3 million.
 The maximum distance from north to south is 360 kilometers, and from east to west 200 kilometers.
 About five percent of the country’s territory is covered by lakes, the biggest of which is Lake Sevan.
 The tallest peak and biblical symbol is the mountain Ararat which lies on the territory of Turkey and dominates the national landscape.
 Mount Aragats, the highest point within the Republics boundaries (4090 meters at its summit) is accessible to most mountain climbers and naturalists wanting to explore its four peaks.
 Lake Sevan is by far the largest body of water in Armenia, accounting for 5% of the country's land area.
 This is a magic lake with which you can communicate, which relaxes and cleanses.
 It generously grants you a feeling of harmony, esthetics and excitement, thanks to its unique sights.
-Mythic and majestic, Lake Sevan fills a gigantic depression situated at a height of 2000 meters above sea level located in the central part of Armenia.

 The population of Armenia in 2019 is estimated at 2.96 million people.
 The country’s population ranking is 137th in the world.
 The country has a population density of 101 people per square kilometer.